Imputing Income in Divorce Cases in NJ

 By taking into account a range of factors, including each party's education, work experience, and earning potential, courts can make fair and equitable decisions that reflect the unique circumstances of each case.

-IF THIS ARTICLE WAS HELPFUL, THEN LET ME HELP YOU CONTINUE YOUR DIVORCE EDUCATION
+IF LEARNING ABOUT IMPUTED INCOME WAS HELPFUL, THEN CONTINUE YOUR DIVORCE EDUCATION

-I've written hundreds of brief articles, just like this one, on New Jersey specific divorce-related topics.
+I've written hundreds of articles on New Jersey-specific divorce topics.

 Until next time,